80 Over Eighty Honoree – Sen. Max Sherman

 At 85, Max Ray Sherman has been called a living legend.
 Born in Viola, Arkansas, he was raised by a strong woman who taught him the value of neighbors helping neighbors.
 Strong women would be a theme throughout his life.

-Max is the proud father of two daughters.
+Max is the proud father of one son and one daughter.
 He has been married to the love of his life, Gene Alice, for 54 years.
 They still go out on dates once a week or more.
 Every day he looks forward to a conversation with his girl.
 During his interview–recalling his life with his mother, his time in the senate, and his family– Max said:

 “All my life I’ve been surrounded and influenced by women.”